zysea23/medical-report-interpreter/README.md

 - **`POST /upload`** – Upload a medical report image for analysis.
 - **`POST /translate`** – Translate extracted report content.
 - **`POST /ask`** – Ask medical-related questions based on extracted data.
+- **`POST /rag-enhance`** – Enhance medical explanations using RAG.
+- **`POST /rag-ask`** – Directly query the medical knowledge base with RAG.

 ## Future Work
 ### 1. **Runtime**
 - Migrate from LMStudio's local LLM API to **ONNX Runtime**, enabling more efficient execution and compatibility with different hardware, including **Snapdragon-based** devices.

-### 2. Function
+### 2. Functionality Enhancements
-- Implement **local storage** for user history to enable further retrieval and personalized interactions.
-- Integrate **RAG (Retrieval-Augmented Generation)** by searching a local vector database for relevant context before generating explanations and answers.
 - Expand translation support to **more languages** beyond Chinese.
+- (Optional)Implement **local storage** for user history to enable further retrieval and personalized interactions.
-- Support voice input and output, allowing users to interact via speech recognition and text-to-speech synthesis.
+- (Optional)Support voice input and output, allowing users to interact via speech recognition and text-to-speech synthesis.

-### 3. Model
+### 3. Model Improvements
-- Replace **Qwen2-VL-2B-Instruct** with a **larger and more powerful model**, if resources allow, to enhance processing accuracy.
-- Utilize a **domain-specific fine-tuned model** for improved medical interpretation, Q&A, and translation (if the model supports it).
 - Refine the prompt to ensure more accurate and relevant explanations and responses.
+- Utilize a **domain-specific fine-tuned model** for improved medical interpretation, Q&A, and translation.
+- (Optional)Replace **Qwen2-VL-2B-Instruct** with a **larger and more powerful model**, if resources allow, to enhance processing accuracy.

-### 4. Frontend & Backend
+### 4. Frontend & Backend Enhancements
 - Improve the **frontend UI/UX** to provide a more intuitive and visually appealing experience.
-- Enhance the **backend architecture** to improve stability, scalability, and maintainability.

-### 5. Testing
+### 5. Testing & Evaluation
-- Find and use **real medical report images** to enhance model evaluation and ensure accuracy.
+- Use **real medical report images** to improve model evaluation and ensure accuracy.
+- (Optional)Develop a robust testing framework for systematic model validation and debugging.